How to Play and Win at Casino Hold'em

 - Royal Flush: 100:1

-While those payout odds are really attractive, remember that they reflect the likelihood of you actually managing to make up a high value hand from your two hole cards and the first three community cards, so use the AA side bet sparingly, especially at first.
+While those payout odds are really attractive, remember that they reflect the likelihood of you managing to make up a high-value hand from your two hole cards and the first three community cards, so use the AA side bet sparingly, especially at first.

 Casino Hold'em Strategies

-Another boring but true piece of advice is to keep a close eye on your bankroll.
-Bet too much from the start and your game could be over sooner than you'd like!
-Always have a set amount you're going to play with in mind before you start, and try to keep your bets modest.
-That way the focus is on enjoying the game rather than betting big in an effort to win big.
-It also means you can play for longer, which will undoubtedly improve your game through practise.
+Another boring but true advice is to keep a close eye on your bankroll.
+Bet too much from the start, and your game could be over sooner than you'd like!
+Always have a set amount you're going to play with before you start, and try to keep your bets modest.
+The focus is on enjoying the game rather than betting big to win big.
+It also means you can play for longer, undoubtedly improving your game through practice.

 Try a Hand Analysis Tool

-If you're struggling with the different poker hands or you want something concrete to refer to while you're playing that will basically tell you what your action should be based on your hole cards and the first three community cards, you might want to explore a hand analysis tool.
+If you're struggling with the different poker hands or you want something concrete to refer to while you're playing, that will tell you what your action should be based on your hole cards and the first three community card.
+In that case, you might want to explore a hand analysis tool.
 These are based on probabilities and will help you learn which hole cards are worth playing and which are better off being discarded (folded).